tn-aixpa/rs-deforestation/docs/howto/workflow.md

 # Workflow

-In this step we will create a workflow pipeline that establish a clear, repeatable process for handling the set of scenario tasks (download, elaborate).
+<p align="justify">In this step we will create a workflow pipeline that establish a clear, repeatable process for handling the set of scenario tasks (download, elaborate).
 The DH platform pipeline ensures that tasks are completed in a sepcific order.
 It also provide the ease to fine tune the steps as per requirements of scenario imporving efficiency, consistency, aand traceability.
 For more detailed information about workflow and their management see the [documentation](https://scc-digitalhub.github.io/docs/tasks/workflows).
-Inside the project 'src' folder there exist a jypter notebook [workflow.ipynb](../../src/workflow.ipynb) that depicts the creation and management of workflow.
+Inside the project 'src' folder there exist a jypter notebook [workflow.ipynb](../../src/workflow.ipynb) that depicts the creation and management of workflow.</p>

 ## 1. Initialize the project

-Create the working context: data management project for scenario.
+<p align="justify">Create the working context: data management project for scenario.
 Project is a placeholder for the code, data, and management of the data operations and workflows.
-To keep it reproducible, we use the git source type to store the definition and code.
+To keep it reproducible, we use the git source type to store the definition and code.</p>

 ```python
 import digitalhub as dh